tonimelisma/mail/OFFLINE.md

 * Hilt is used for dependency injection.
 * `MessageRemoteMediator` is used for paginated message lists in `DefaultMessageRepository`, which is a good foundation.
-* `SyncMessageStateWorker` exists for some offline actions in `DefaultMessageRepository`.
+* `SyncMessageStateWorker` exists for some offline actions in `DefaultMessageRepository` (updated to use new sync fields during Phase 0.2, but still targeted for broader refactor/replacement in Phase 2).
 * A known bug exists where `MessageBodyEntity.content` might not persist correctly after network fetch and save.